BA100: 2. Concorde

 BA also worked with Factorydesign and Sir Terence Conran on a £14 million redesign of Concorde’s interiors with the aim of “bringing the outside in”.
 The redesigned interior included new seats, lighting and washrooms.
 Sir Terence Conran also designed new Concorde Rooms for London Heathrow Terminal 4 and New York JFK Terminal 7.

-Concorde’s Final Flight
+Concorde’s Retirement & Final Flights

 On 24 October 2003, members of Concorde’s exclusive club of regular patrons such as the late Sir David Frost and Dame Joan Collins gathered in the Concorde Room at New York JFK for Concorde’s final scheduled commercial flight.